 It is crazy when you think about it.
-We’ve got all this technology—a gazillion time saving devices in and around our home—and we still don’t have any time.
+We’ve got all this technology—a gazillion time savers in and around our home—and we still don’t have any time.

 Do you want to know why?
 Because I think I’ve figured it out: we are using time savers for the wrong reasons.

-The #1 reason that time savers don’t work is that we’re not using them to save time, we’re using them to fit more in to our lives.
+The #1 reason that time savers don’t work is that we’re not using them to save time.
+We’re using them to fit more in to our lives.

 Do hear the difference there?
 Because it’s a big one.

 I mean, the reason people use a laundry machine and a dishwasher and a slow cooker is so they can have more time to hang out with their kids.
-Maybe have a nice relaxing dinner and afterwards play catch in the yard and then roast marshmallows over a campfire before bedtime.
+Maybe have a nice relaxing dinner and afterwards play catch in the yard and then roast marshmallows over a campfire before bedtime…

-Wait.
-What?
 That’s not what you’re doing?

 We have great intentions, but there is a huge difference between what we mean to do with the time we’ve “saved” and the things we let creep into that time.

 To make matters worse, we’re distracted by shiny things.
 So while we complain to anyone who will listen about how tired and stressed and over-worked and pressed to the max we are, how there is no possible way we can fit anything else in, we are constantly jumping at opportunities that present themselves out of some masochistic need to do and experience and be all things.

 Let’s be honest and admit this: We’re not trying to save time, we’re trying to fit more in.